ADDRESSING MATERNAL DEPRESSION

 Pediatric Provider Training

-CHDI delivers free training to child health providers statewide through our Educating Practices In the Community (EPIC) program.
-More than 308 child health providers in 35 practices have benefited from the “Addressing Postpartum Depression: Opportunities in the Pediatric Setting” EPIC module.
+CHDI delivers free training to child health providers statewide through our Educating Practices program.
+Since 2014, 478 child health providers and staff in 44 practices have benefited from the “Addressing Postpartum Depression: Opportunities in the Pediatric Setting” training module.

 CHDI released the IMPACT publication, Addressing Maternal Mental Health in the Pediatric Medical Home in November 2014.
 The report includes: